 As I move into my 28th year as a realtor - trading in property across the central core from The Beach west to The Kingsway, and from Harbourfront north to Hogg’s Hollow - I've witnessed an enormous change in the 42 city neighbourhoods which encompass my business.
 I've experienced this change both in theory and research - including my undergraduate and graduate studies in university - and through my experience as a Top Producing realtor navigating Toronto's real estate trenches.
 'Shelter' in Toronto continues to change and evolve, which is part of what makes my career so fascinating and of interest to me.

-My expertise as a realtor is rooted in the ten years I invested learning about housing at York University including a Canadian Social History Degree that focused on the migration patterns of the city's cultural groups, with an emphasis on how they influenced Toronto's housing market from 1850 to 1970; an Urban Studies Major where my thesis - funded by the Ministry of Municipal Affairs - focused on Gentrification in South Riverdale in the 1980s (here's my 2010 post called A Nose For Leslieville); and my 1993 Graduate Degree in Environmental Studies that researched the development of Adaptive Re-use Conversions into loft condominium living, which included a fascinating psychographic analysis of its residents.
+My expertise as a realtor is rooted in the ten years I invested in learning about housing at York University including a Canadian Social History Degree that focused on the migration patterns of the city's cultural groups, with an emphasis on how they influenced Toronto's housing market from 1850 to 1970; an Urban Studies Major where my thesis - funded by the Ministry of Municipal Affairs - focused on Gentrification in South Riverdale in the 1980s (here's my post called Realtor Steven Fudge Has A Nose For Leslieville, On Toronto’s East Side); and my 1993 Graduate Degree in Environmental Studies that researched the development of Adaptive Re-use Conversions into loft condominium living, which included a fascinating psychographic analysis of its residents.

 This healthy obsession in housing and home reflects my broad interest in all facets of shelter, including diasporic settlement patterns, the evolution of gentrification, and how changes in land-use policy can reshape city living.
 Of particular fascination to me is The Fashion District in Toronto, in part because my career began with the Adaptive Reuse Conversion of century warehouses in the area including The Monarch Building on Wellington Street (in addition to such notable loft conversions like The Button Factory on Clinton Street, The Banquet Hall on Claremont Street, and The Movie House on Euclid Avenue at College Street, amongst others), as well as my role in the concept and marketing of new condominiums like Cityscape Terrace on Richmond Street, just west of Spadina Avenue.